 - Make Your Date Detroit: Make Your Date is a free prenatal health program aimed at preventing premature birth.
 They can help women find a doctor, make appointments, get insurance coverage, and more.

-- Planned Parenthood Prenatal Program: Planned Parenthood of Michigan offers a variety of low-cost services, including nutritional education, labor support and management, assistance after birth, and much more.
+- Planned Parenthood: Planned Parenthood of Michigan offers a variety of low-cost services, including nutritional education, labor support and management, assistance after birth, and much more.
 They can also help with Medicaid applications.

 - Graham’s Foundation: Graham’s foundation focuses on improving outcomes for premature babies and their families, through support groups, research, and advocacy.